Debian 7 (Wheezy) will have multiple architecture

 "Multiarch is a huge improvement on Debian's ability to deliver on the promise of being a universal operating system," explains Steve Langasek. … “Not only will it make crossbuilding easier, but it will also allow better support for legacy 32-bit applications in new 64-bit installations and in the future even allow for 32-bit live migration to systems 64 bits. »

 What do you think?
-I particularly use the 32-bit system, being able to use the 64-bit system, for the simple fact that some packages do not work as they should in the latter, in addition to the fact that not all applications have a version for this type of architecture.
-But with this news, because for 2013 things may change 😀
+Personally, I use the 32-bit system, being able to use the 64-bit one, for the simple fact that some packages do not work as they should in the latter, and not all applications have a version for this type of architecture.
+But with this news, things may change for 2013 

 Source: Debian News.